weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/detect-deployment-changes.md

-# RFC-0003 Comparison of approaches to detect changes that trigger promotions
+# RFC-0003 How to detect deployment changes and to notify for pipeline promotions

 <!--
 The title must be short and descriptive.